-IRS code Section 125 allows an employer to set up a Premium Only Plan (POP), where an employee's insurance premium contributions can be deducted from his or her payroll on a pre-tax basis.
+IRS code Section 125 allows an employer to set up a premium-only plan (POP), where an employee's insurance premium contributions can be deducted from their payroll on a pre-tax basis.
 This can save employees up to 40% on income taxes and payroll taxes.
 The employer also saves on these taxes.

 Overview of POP rules & regulations

 - Types of Section 105 plans: There are many Section 105 plans available, including the following:

 - Legal documents.
 The employer must set up a plan document and summary plan description (SPD) before the effective date of the Section 125 POP plan.
 These documents explain the rules of the plan and are distributed to all employees.
 The employer should sign the plan document and keep it on file.